-Final report due Wednesday, April 23 at 5pm.
+Final report due Friday, April 23 at midnight.
 Late reports will suffer the usual late fees and penalties.

-Your final project consists of a significant portion of the grade in this class.
+The final project consists of a significant portion of the grade in this class.
+You are strongly encouraged to work in teams of two or three.
 Important dates are as follows:

-- By Friday, March 28, 5pm.
-Email the instructor a description of your proposed project (at least one paragraph in length).
-(In your email, include a link to a webpage that contains the text.) - From that day onward, each Friday until the final day of class, each of you should email a description of your progress for the week. - Oral Presentations: Each you will give a short presentation on your accomplishments.
-We will have presentations the last four days of class: April 16, 18, 21 and 23. - Final project reports are due on the last day of class, April 23, 2003 at 5pm.
-All late penalties will apply.
+- On Thurday, April 1 each group will meet with the instructor for 10-15 minutes to discuss the project topics. - By Friday, April 2, midnight.
+Each group should email the instructor a description of the proposed project (at least one paragraph in length). - From that day onward, each Friday until the final day of class, each group should email a description of progress for the week. - Oral Presentations: Each group will give a short presentation on your accomplishments.
+We will have presentations the last four days of class: April 14, 16, 19 and 21. - Final project reports are due by email Friday, April 23 at midnight All late penalties will apply.

-Your final grade for the project will be based on the on-time completion and quality of each of the above items.
+The final grade for the project will be based on the on-time completion and quality of each of the above items.